tormich/opstask/README.md

 # Hello

-Short script to update resources of dockerized application and run it using docker-compose.
+Script to update resources of dockerized application and run it using docker-compose.

 # Requirements